Vicki Draves: Later life and death

+Honors

 Draves was inducted into the International Swimming Hall of Fame in 1969.

 In 2005, Draves was selected for the year's Most Outstanding Alumnus of City College of San Francisco.
 On May 27, 2005, she received her award and spoke at the commencement ceremonies of City College at the SF Masonic Auditorium.
 She received a resounding ovation from the 2000 graduating students in attendance.
 In the same year, she was acknowledged as one of Los Angeles Athletics Club's outstanding athletes.

 In October 2006, a two-acre park (one acre per gold medal) in San Francisco was named Victoria Manalo Draves Park in her honor.
-It was on the same site, on Folsom and Sherman streets, that she attended the erstwhile Franklin Elementary School, four blocks away from where she was born and raised.
+It was on the same site, on Folsom and Sherman streets, where she had formerly attended Franklin Elementary School, four blocks from where she was born and raised.